 A licensee must provide written notification of any change in permanent address within five (5) days of any change.

-To claim a Quarter Horse racehorse in Ontario, an individual must be an active licensee, meaning they hold a valid and current AGCO owner licence and have started a racehorse during the current racing season.
-An individual not meeting these requirements should apply for an Initial Claim Permit.
+To claim a Thoroughbred racehorse in Ontario, an individual must be an active licensee, or hold a valid and current AGCO owner licence and have started a racehorse during the current racing season.
+An individual not meeting these requirements should apply for a Claiming Certificate.

 Lessors and Lessees